lodroter/IWantToQuizAway/README.md

 This is a simple React app consisting of three music quiz games.
 The data for the games is fetched from a JSON file, which itself is generated based on data retrieved from the Spotify API.
 The app does **not** directly query the Spotify API during gameplay.

+For the live demo, click this link [Live Demo](https://lodroter.github.io/IWantToQuizAway/).

 ## Games

 1. **Guess the Song**